Mission: Impossible – Rogue Nation: Plot

-IMF Agent Ethan Hunt intercepts a shipment of nerve gas being moved by the Syndicate, a consortium of rogue field operatives from various intelligence agencies that Ethan has been tracking.
-Later, at an IMF station in London, Ethan's debrief is from the Syndicate itself, indicating it has compromised him and the IMF.
-While being gassed unconscious, he is forced to watch the station operative killed by a blonde man wearing glasses.
+IMF Agent Ethan Hunt intercepts a shipment of nerve gas being moved from Minsk by The Syndicate, a secret consortium of rogue field operatives from various intelligence agencies that he has been tracking.
+At an IMF station in London, The Syndicate compromises the briefing.
+Before being gassed unconscious, he is forced to watch a blond man wearing glasses kill the station operative.

-In Washington D.C., CIA Director Alan Hunley, suspicious of the Syndicate's existence, convinces a Senate committee to disband and assimilate the IMF into the CIA due to its involvement in recent events.
-Ex-IMF agents Benji Dunn and William Brandt begin working for the CIA under strict scrutiny and security.
-Ethan awakes and escapes a torture chamber led by ex-KGB agent Janik Vinter, a.k.a the Bone Doctor, with the help of a mysterious woman, later revealed to be disavowed MI6 Agent Ilsa Faust, now undercover with the Syndicate.
-Six months later, Hunt, who is a fugitive from CIA, lures a Special Activities Division team to Havana as a means to pass information about the Syndicate to Benji, who later receives tickets to Turandot, performed by the Vienna State Opera.
-On Benji's arrival in Vienna Ethan asks him to help track the blonde man.
+In Washington D.C., CIA Director Alan Hunley convinces a Senate committee to decommission the IMF and assimilate all assets into the CIA due to their destructive actions in Russia.
+Agents Benji Dunn and William Brandt are forced to work for the CIA under strict scrutiny, while hacker Luther Stickell resigns in protest.
+Ethan awakes and is tortured by ex-KGB agent Janik "Bone Doctor" Vinter.
+He escapes with the help of Ilsa Faust, an undercover British MI6 agent.
+Six months later, Ethan, a wanted fugitive for refusing to turn himself over to the CIA, covertly passes information about The Syndicate to Benji and arranges his tickets to Turandot, performed at the Vienna State Opera.
+Upon Benji's arrival in Vienna, Ethan asks him to help track down the blond man who killed the IMF station operative in London.